samrato/microservices-project/README.md

-📚 Book Management Microservices Backend
+📚 Store Management Microservices Backend

-This is a Node.js + Express microservices backend for a React Native mobile application that handles book-related data.
+This is a Node.js + Express microservices backend for a React Native mobile application that handles stores-related data.
 It is containerized using Docker, orchestrated with Docker Compose, and uses NGINX as a reverse proxy.
 Each microservice runs independently and serves a single purpose.
 🛠 Tech Stack

     Node.js + Express.js